VECO Unbundled Bill FAQ

 15.)
 What is Surcharge?

-This is the cost of electricity supply generated and sold to VECO from the National Power Corporation (NPC) or its successors and the Independent Power Producers (IPPs).
+This is the cost of electricity supply generated and sold to VECO from the different power plants owned by Independent Power Producers (IPPs).

 Systems Loss Charge